Explicit Estimators for Loss Tomography: Estimator Evaluation

-To investigate the impact of different loss rates on estimation, another round experiment is carried out on the same network topology, where 6 of the descendant links have their loss rates equal to $1\%$ and the other two have $5\%$.
-The paired local estimator uses the co-observation that consists of one from each class to estimate the loss rate, while the triple local estimator uses the co-observation consisting of two of $1\%$ links and one of $5\%$.
+To investigate the impact of different loss rates on estimation, another round simulation is carried out on the same network topology.
+The difference between this round and the previous one is the loss rates of the children connected to the path of interest, where 6 of the 8 children have their loss rates equal to $1\%$ and the other two have their loss rates equal to $5\%$.
+The two children selected by the paired local estimator have their loss rates equal to $1\%$ and $5\%$, respectively.
+Two of the three children of the triple local estimator have their loss rates equal to $1\%$ and the other has its loss rate equal to $5\%$.
 The results are presented in Table \ref{Tab3}.
-Compared with Table \ref{Tab2}, there is little difference among the full likelihood, $A_k(2)$ and $A_k(3)$ in terms of the means and variances obtained by them.
-In contrast, there is a slight difference between the two round simulations for the two local estimators, where the variance of the second round in most cases is slightly larger than that of the first round.
-This is because of the higher loss rates on some of the descendant links that certainly has its impact on the variance of the estimate of the root link, in particular if the sample size is small.
-Comparing the two local estimators, one is able to notice that the local estimator considering the triple co-observation performs a slightly better than that considering the paired co-observation in terms of variance.
-This indicates that a local estimator is sensitive to the co-observation selected for its estimation and the co-observation involving more members can overcome the turbulence created by short term losses in some degree and provide accurate estimates.
+Compared Table \ref{Tab3} with Table \ref{Tab2}, there is little difference among the full likelihood, the pairwise likelihood and the triple-wise likelihood estimators in terms of the means and variances obtained by them except for the two local estimators if the sample size is smaller than 1000.
+The two local estimators have a slightly higher variances than that obtained in the first round.
+This is because more samples are needed to get a stable observation for a network having higher loss rates than that having lower loss rates.
+Comparing the two local estimators, we notice that the triple one performs a slightly better than the paired one in terms of variance.
+This indicates that a local estimator is sensitive to the number of children selected for estimation and the more the better since $I_k(x)$ is more stable than $I_k(y), y \subset x $, in particular if $n$ is small.